-Every change in particulars mentioned in the proof of registration must be reported and the certificate sent to the SMNO immediately.
+Every change in particulars mentioned in the certificate of registry must be reported and the certificate sent to the SMNO immediately.
 Amendments may only be made by the SMNO.
 The certificate cannot be transferred to new owners.
 In case of change(s) in ownership a new certificate must be applied for.